Psychology 001 - General Psychology » Fall 2020 » Module 6 Exam

 Manuel is extremely shy and is so easily embarrassed when he is with other people that he often misses his college classes just to avoid social interactions.
 Manuel appears to suffer from

-A. social anxiety disorder.
+A. generalized anxiety disorder.

-B. antisocial personality disorder.
+B. social anxiety disorder.

-D. generalized anxiety disorder.
+D. a dissociative disorder.

 Question #8